 Press the F5 (Delay On) button.
 Output is open when output lights up; whilst output is off when output lights out.
 DLY appears on the status bar (yellow for CH1, blue for CH2, and white for both CH1 & CH2 on).
-At this time, the F5 button will become "Delay OFF", which can so that the corresponding waveform perform the function of closing Delay.
+At this time, the F5 button will become "Delay OFF", which can

+BASIC OPERATION perform the function of closing Delay.
 In Delay ON, the F1 (Restart) button appears, it means that start from the first; in CH1/CH2 running delay, the F2 (Sync) button appears, it means that two channels start from the first at the same time.
-(1) Warning If the channel has been in Output ON before Delay function, the status remains unchanged until Delay.On starts to output.
+Marning If the channel has been in Output ON before Delay function, the status remains unchanged until Delay.On so that the corresponding waveform starts to output.
+Set Group P arameter Description Each Group o consists of Vltage, Current and Time.